cxcloud/cxcloud-documentation/architecture/how_to_use.md

 # How to use CX Cloud

-CX Cloud is a solution accelerator to create online solutions with microservices & API-first architecture.
+CX Cloud is a solution accelerator for cloud native architecture.
+It is based on API-first approach, microservices and cloud infrastructure providing fast time-to-market, agility in development and automated scalability.
 Example solutions include web shops, customer self-service solutions, content rich web sites and API-layer for mobile apps and other clients.
 Solution implementation can also be part of "decomposing the monolith" program where your customer targets to create new online solutions with modern omni-channel architecture while at the same time reducing the scope of legacy platforms.

 It is good to remember that even if CX Cloud provices accelerators to create an end-to-end online solution including infra, services and front-end's, it is not a ready-made solution.
 It is more of a framework and its granularity of accelerators enable you to hand pick only the ones you need.
-For example, you can just use the infra part to get your team up and running in one day and then continue with customizing the rest of the stack.
+For example, you can just use the infra and CI/CD part to get your team up and running in one day and then continue with customizing the rest of the stack.

 In high level, there are three main scenarios for usage.